Two Influence Maximization Games on Graphs Made Temporal: Temporal diffusion games

-Observing that as soon as the two players play next to each other always only at most one vertex is colored gray, it is possible to identify two easy cases based on \Cref{cycle_22_l14} in which a Nash equilibrium can be easily found: \begin{lemma} Let $\mathcal{C}$ be a monotonically growing temporal cycle. \begin{itemize} \item[1.]
-If $v$ is the unique \nc vertex in $\mathcal{F}(\mathcal{C})$, then $(v,v+1)$ is a Nash equilibrium in $\Diff(\mathcal{C},2)$. \item[2.]
-Let $\Omega^*$ be a maximum set of vertices that are reachable from a vertex in $\mathcal{F}(\mathcal{C})$.
-If $|\Omega^*|$ is even and $u$ and $v$ are the central vertices of $\Omega^*$, then $(u,v)$ is a Nash equilibrium in $\Diff(\mathcal{C},2)$. \end{itemize} \end{lemma} \begin{proof} In both cases the players play on adjacent vertices and the resulting strategy profile is a Nash equilibrium in $\dDi(\mathcal{C},2)$ by \Cref{cycle_22_l14}.
-This immediately implies that there exists at most one gray vertex.
-Applying \Cref{cycle_24_l1}, the statement follows. \end{proof}
+We observe that if the two players play next to each other, then at most one vertex is colored gray.
+This yields two easy cases based on \Cref{cycle_22_l14} in which a Nash equilibrium exists: \begin{lemma} \begin{itemize} \item[1.]
+If $v$ is the unique \nc vertex, then $(v,v+1)$ is a Nash equilibrium in $\Diff(\mathcal{C},2)$. \item[2.]
+Let $\Omega$ be a maximum-size set of vertices reachable from a vertex in $\stopForest{}(\mathcal{C})$.
+If $|\Omega|$ is even, then its two central vertices form a Nash equilibrium in $\Diff(\mathcal{C},2)$. \end{itemize} \end{lemma} \begin{proof} In both cases the players play on adjacent vertices and the resulting strategy profile is a Nash equilibrium in $\dDi(\mathcal{C},2)$ by \cref{cycle_22_l14}.
+As the players start on adjacent vertices, there exists at most one gray vertex.
+Thus \cref{cycle_24_l1} implies the claim. \end{proof}

-It remains to consider the case where there exist two \nc vertices in $\mathcal{F}(\mathcal{C})$ and the size of the maximum set of vertices reachable by any vertex in $\mathcal{F}(\mathcal{C})$ is odd.
+It remains to consider the case where there exist two \nc vertices in $\stopForest(\mathcal{C})$ and the size of the maximum set of vertices reachable by any vertex in $\stopForest(\mathcal{C})$ is odd.
 In this case, there do not always exist two adjacent \nc vertices.
-However, we can prove that there either exists a pair of \nc vertices such that at most one vertex is colored gray if the players select them or all pairs of \nc vertices are Nash equilibria.
-To be able to make this distinction, we define the distance between two vertices as follows: \begin{definition} Let~$\mathcal{C}=([n],(E_i)_{i\in [\tau]})$ be a monotonically growing temporal cycle.
-Let~$u,v \in [n]$ with~$u<v$.
-The distances between~$u$ and~$v$ are defined as~$d_1(u,v) := v-u$ and~$d_2(u,v) := u + (|V| - v)$. \end{definition}
+However, we can prove that in this case there either exists a pair of \nc vertices such that at most one vertex is colored gray if the players select them or all pairs of \nc vertices are Nash equilibria.
+To be able to make this distinction, we define the distance between two vertices as follows: \begin{definition} Let~$u,v \in [n]$ with~$u<v$.
+The distances between~$u$ and~$v$ are defined as~$d_1(u,v) := v-u$ and~$d_2(u,v) := n - (v - u)$. \end{definition}

-We start by stating a result describing under what circumstances gray vertices already occur in the first $\tau-1$ steps of a diffusion process on a monotonically growing temporal cycle, which we show in Part~IV.